RIOT-OS/RIOT/doc/doxygen/src/getting-started.md

 in the directory of your RIOT application.

-The [gnrc networking example][gnrc] explains how to do all of this in more detail.
+The [gnrc networking example][gnrc_networking] explains how to do all of this in more detail.

 The build system in detail                                  {#the-build-system}
 --------------------------